craftercms/docs/source/by-role/system-admin/upgrade/upgrading-server.rst

 * :ref:`Running the upgrade script (upgrade-target) from a new binary archive <upgrade-using-new-binary-archive>`
 * :ref:`Running the upgrade script (start-upgrade) from your current installation <upgrade-using-current-install>`

-The upgrade script allows you to do an upgrade, where your bin directory is upgraded, keeping only Tomcat's shared folder, Tomcat's conf folder, the Elasticsearch config, the Deployer config folder, and the crafter-setenv scripts.
+The upgrade script allows you to do an upgrade, where your bin directory is upgraded, keeping only Tomcat's shared folder, Tomcat's conf folder, the search config, the Deployer config folder, and the crafter-setenv scripts.

 When performing an upgrade, CrafterCMS is shut down, then the script asks if the user wants to backup the ``data`` folder.
 It will then ask if the user wants to backup the ``bin`` folder, then perform the upgrade.
 After  running  the upgrade script (either *upgrade-target*  or *start-upgrade*), run the ``post-upgrade`` script.
 Finally, you can :ref:`start your CrafterCMS  <start-crafter-after-upgrade>` install again.